gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 The tests in these scenarios had the opposite effect of what good tests should have:

-- they were unclear in intent, and drained productivity and morale as they were hard to read and understand
-- they did not help to improve the design of the system
 - they failed to find any actual bugs
 - they were brittle - they failed as a result of an unrelated change that didn't introduce new bugs
 - they were unreliable
+- they were unclear in intent, and drained productivity and morale as they were hard to read and understand
+- they did not help to improve the design of the system

 Such tests are all cost with no benefit.
+In fact, in the second scenario, deleting the tests would arguably have been the better resolution.

-Much of this post is about recognize good vs bad tests to avoid these kinds of situations.
+Much of this post is about recognizing good vs bad tests to avoid these kinds of situations.
 But we'll start with an overview of testing in general with a particular focus on unit tests.

 ## Unit Tests

 A unit test is an automated test (of a *system under test* or SUT) that:

-- verifies a single unit (of behavior or of code; see schools)
+- verifies a single 'unit' (what 'unit' means can vary; it's usually a unit of behavior or of code; see schools discussion later)
 - executes fast
 - and in isolation from other tests (so you can run/rerun tests individually in any order)

-Isolation is achieved with the help of *test doubles*.
+Isolation is achieved both through good design (low coupling; stateless functions; ...) and with the help of *test doubles*, which we'll discuss in detail below.

 Unit tests have a 3-part structure: